mooculus/laode/howToContribute/README.md

 Go to https://github.com/mooculus/laode and click `Fork`

-## Write your exercise

-Open [template.tex](template.tex).
-You will find a sample template for creating a new exercise.

 ## Locate the appropriate section of the textbook

 Let's suppose you would like to add an exercise to Section 2.2, The